 Secure Linux (Security-Enhanced Linux) is a hardening tool for the Linux kernel that gives administrators more control over who may access their servers.
 It is the real-world implementation of SELinux, Secure Linux (SELinux).
-Please use the sestatus utility to determine whether your system is running SELinux.
+Please use the status utility to determine whether your system is running SELinux.
 You are safe if you get a notification saying that SELinux is guarding your data.
 Strictly speaking, the word “disable” means that SELinux is no longer active and no longer safeguarding you related to servers configuration.

 Linux distributions, for example, rely on MAC (Mandatory Access Control).
 It is an excellent defense against unauthorized access to your computer’s resources.
 It is a good idea to test your settings with SELinux enabled to ensure that nothing legitimate is being blocked.
 Other applications like MySQL and Apache may be fortified in various ways.

 Before installing the program, be sure that the logging level you need is enabled and have the resources to handle it.
 Creating the logging structure, you will need to troubleshoot this server is an excellent time to start now.
-Most applications allow for custom logging settings, but striking the right balance between too little and too many data may require experimentation.
+Most applications allow for custom logging settings, but striking the right balance between too little and too much data may require experimentation.
 Many third-party logging systems exist that may help with anything from data aggregation to data presentation, but each environment’s needs must be considered first and foremost.
 Afterward, you will be in a better position to locate the required gear.

 In the beginning, it may take some time to apply these procedures.
 An initial server setup strategy should be established to ensure the long-term viability of new computers in your environment.
 The consequences of not taking any of these steps if your server is ever attacked might be disastrous.
 Even if a data breach does occur, it will be far more difficult for hackers to get your personal information if you follow these recommendations.